How much do foster parents get paid?

 What Support Will I Receive?

-At Lorimer Fostering we take pride in ensuring our foster carers are well looked after and supported.
+At Lorimer Fostering we take pride in ensuring our foster carers are well looked after and supported with both our support services and our foster care pay allowance.
 We understand that fostering, no matter how rewarding, can be a difficult and stressful occupation at times and we can guarantee that you are not alone, we are always there to guide you.

 Our support extends way beyond than just telling you how much foster parents get paid for their allowance.
 We want you to be the best carer you can be so we help you in any way we can.